Darlington FC play at Blackwell Meadows ground – which is shared with Darlington rugby club.

 By bus: The stadium is served by service buses No 12, X26 and X27 which stop by the Blackwell Grange hotel (5 mins walk from the turnstiles).
 After the game, the X26 and X27 buses run back to the station (Victoria Road stop) via South Park; the No 12 serves Tubwell Row in the town centre.
 You shouldn’t have to wait more than 15 minutes.
 Two adults and up to three children can buy a family day ticket for £7.

-Walking: From the town centre, it’s a straight road along Grange Road heading out of town to the ground.
+Walking: From the town centre, it’s a straight road along Grange Road heading out of town to the ground, 20-25 minutes.
 Cross over the island, with Sainsbury on your left and carry on walking.
 Afterwards, if you’re walking back direct to the station it’s quicker to walk via South Park.

 Admission prices 2017/18: Adults £14; Over 60s/disabled/armed forces concession: £10; children aged 5-16 £5; under 5 free of charge

 Home fans use the Tin Shed covered terrace behind the goal – a remnant of the old Feethams, which has survived all the upheaval over the last 15 years.
-There is a capacity of around 3,000 with 500 seats, with more seats due to be installed as part of ongoing ground re-developments.
+There is a capacity of around 3,000 with 800 seats, including 294 extra seats added in the covered stand extension during the 2017/18 season as part of ongoing ground re-developments.
 On one side of the pitch there is also the rugby club pavilion, where the dressing rooms and clubhouse is situated.
 Away fans tend to congregate behind the goal at the other end.

 There are catering kiosks at the ground, as well as toilets in the clubhouse.
 The bar is open to all fans, except when segregation is in force.
 The pubs in the town centre are a better option.